Todd-Werelius/express-snapshot-static/README.md

                                                // but alternatively you could report 410 that would tell bot not
                                                // to try again

-       logger          : this.consoleLogger;   // Our default internal console logger to report request issues
+       logger          : this.consoleLogger,   // Our default internal console logger to report request issues
        					       // can be replaced with users own custom logger function log             : false,                // If set to true code will store issues like missing source roots
                                                // uncompressed snapshots etc. and output any issues to the logger,
                                                // you should only use to debug!

-       hidden          : false;                // Process files even if they are hidden ( connect send option ) maxAge          : 0;                    // How long should browser cache live even if file didn't change }
+       hidden          : false,                // Process files even if they are hidden ( connect send option ) maxAge          : 0,                    // How long should browser cache live even if file didn't change }
 ```